-The doctors in Prof. Craig’s department were very supportive.
-Although Prof. was not an easy man to work for, there was a cheerful camaraderie among the staff
+The doctors in Prof. Craig’s department were all extremely pleasant people and very supportive.
+Although Prof. was not an easy man to work for, there was a cheerful camaraderie among his staff.

 A love of clinical research , writing and publication started here

-`There were one or two embarrassing moments due to my raw state of paediatric knowledge.
-In one of my early tutorials discussing liver disease a student asked about Gilbert’s disease which, believe it or not, I had not heard of at the time.
+There were one or two embarrassing moments due to my raw state of paediatric knowledge.
+For example in one of my early tutorials discussing liver disease, a student asked about Gilbert’s disease which, believe it or not, I had not heard of at the time.

 Also the first time I was called in the to the Leeds Maternity Hospital to perform an exchange transfusion, Sister Patullo the very senior chief nurse of the Special Care Baby Unit looked at me and said – “What have you come for?”.
-I said I was the new registrar tutor and had come to perform the exchange transfusion at which she
+I said I was the new registrar tutor and had come to perform the exchange transfusion.

-Prof. went round the LMH and LGI most days and Seacroft at least twice a week, where I carried the registrar responsibility for a large paediatric ward.
-Consultants had an on going commitment and responsibility for their patients and didn’t do off duty and weekends.
+Prof. Craig went round the LMH and LGI most days and Seacroft at least twice a week, where I carried the registrar responsibility for a large paediatric ward.
+Consultants had an on-going commitment and responsibility for their patients and didn’t do off duty and weekends in those days.